How Microsoft Teams will use AI to filter out typing, barking, and other noise from video calls

 So the team couldn’t use Microsoft Teams calls.
 Even if they could — say, if some Microsoft employees opted-in to have their meetings recorded — someone would still have to mark down when exactly distracting noises occurred.

 “And so that’s why we right now have some smaller-scale effort of making sure that we collect some of these real recordings with a variety of devices and speakers and so on,” said Aichner.
 “What we then do is we make that part of the test set.
 So we have a test set which we believe is even more representative of real meetings.
 And then, we see if we use a certain training set, how well does that do on the test set?
 So ideally yes, I would love to have a training set, which is all Teams recordings and have all types of noises people are listening to.
-It’s just that I can’t easily get the same number of the same volume of data that I can by grabbing some other open-source data set.”
+It’s just that I can’t easily get the same number of the same volume of data that I can by grabbing some other open source data set.”

 I pushed the point once more: How would an opt-in program to record Microsoft employees using Teams impact the feature?